 Certification programs are generally offered online, and the courses last as long as it takes the operator to complete them.
 The training involves forklift safety, OSHA rules and regulations, a permit to operate forklifts, a written examination and other paperwork.
 After training is completed, the employer or future employer evaluates the forklift operator’s driving ability.
 Certified forklift operators receive a certificate of achievement and a wallet-sized forklift license that is valid for three years.

 According to the most recent report from the Bureau of Labor Statistics, forklift, truck and tractor operators earn between $20,000 and $46,000 a year, or roughly between $10 and $22 an hour.
 Certified forklift operators have the potential to significantly increase their hourly rate.

 Warehouses, grocery wholesalers, building supply companies and general freight trucking offer the highest levels of employment for forklift operators.
 Warehouses, water and rail transportation support, sawmills and gypsum manufacturers have the highest concentrations of employment.

-Read this post here
+Read this post here this site

 The top-paying industries for forklift operators are warehouses, electric power generation, natural gas distribution, metal ore mining and rail transportation.
 In the United States, many of these jobs are found in Alaska, California, North Dakota, Washington and Wyoming.
 California, Florida, Texas and several other states employ the greatest number of truck and tractor operators, including forklift operators.